natqe/objects-manager/README.md

 # Objects Manager
-### A simple and powerful library for managing arrays of objects in a maintainable way
+### A tiny and powerful library for managing arrays of objects in a maintainable way
 ## Usage Example
 ### Init Store
 ```javascript